 If you use any name for your retail business other than your own personal name, you'll need to file the appropriate paperwork.
 Some business licenses include a business name registration; others require a separate registration or a DBA (doing business as) certificate.
 When you file for corporate business structure, a foreign or fictitious name application is generally included.
 Again, check your state's laws for more details.

 Some industry-specific retailers such as auctioneers, hairdressers, pharmacists, optometrists, and other professionals may require state or local occupational licenses.
 If you're not sure you need an occupational license, check with your industry's trade association or your state's licensing department.

 Certificate of Occupancy

-A certificate of occupancy may be required in some areas.
+A certificate of occupancy may be required for business properties in some areas.
 After applying, the property is inspected by representatives of the necessary agencies.
 These may include the fire department inspector, the building inspector, and the health and/or sanitation inspector.

 There is no way to list all required permits, as the laws and regulations vary from place to place and from industry to industry.
 Check with local officials to find out what permits, if any, your retail business needs.
 Here are a few common permits to consider.

 - Building Construction